Abercrombie & Fitch: Products

-Its prices are recognized as the highest in the youth-clothing industry.
-Internationally, prices are almost double those in American stores.
-Retail analyst Chris Boring warns that the company's brands are a "little more susceptible" should recession hit, because their specialties are premium-priced goods rather than necessities.
-Indeed, as the late-2000s recession continued, the company took a hit financially for its refusal to lower prices or offer discounts.
+Women's Wear Daily called the company's clothing classically "neo-preppy", with an "edgy tone and imagery".
+In the 2000s and early 2010s, the prices of Abercrombie & Fitch apparel were recognized as the highest in the youth-clothing industry.
+When the late-2000s recession hit, the company took a major hit financially for its refusal to lower prices or offer discounts.
 It argued that doing so would "cheapen" its near-luxury image.
-Analyst Bruce Watson warned that the company risked finding itself transformed into "a cautionary tale of a store that was left by the wayside when it declined to change with the times".
 The company's year-to-year revenue, a key indicator of a retailer's health, rose 13% in September 2010.